 - have a veterinary and/or public health certificate

-- enter the EU through a Border Inspection Post (BIP) where veterinary checks must be carried out
+- enter GB through a Border Control Post (BCP) where veterinary checks must be carried out

-- be pre-notified to the BIP by a Common Entry Veterinary Document
+- be pre-notified to the BCP by a Common health Entry Document (CHED P)

 Examples of Indian sweets that may be considered products of animal origin are: